Hillsborough County has HOPE for Justice!

 Too many children are being arrested for first time misdemeanors in Hillsborough County and Florida.
 HOPE is organizing to reduce the arrests of children by getting decision makers to expand the use of the Civil Citation Program in our county and the state of Florida.
 Read more…

-Local Affordable Housing Trust Fund
+Local Affordable Housing Fund for families with low incomes

-Improving Access to Elder Care
+Increasing Access to Elder Care

 UPCOMING EVENTS – Get Involved!